Same-sex civil unions in Ecuador

 Countries with civil unions in South America.

-Same-sex civil unions in Ecuador, the legal term for which is "de facto unions" have been legal since the new constitution of 2008.
-Following various agreements between LGBTQ groups and the executive branch, same-sex civil unions were formalized on September 15, 2014.
+Same-sex civil unions in Ecuador, legally recognized as "de facto unions" (Unión de hecho), have been permitted since the adoption of the 2008 Constitution.
+On 15 September 2014, following agreements between LGBTQ organizations and the executive branch, the government formally implemented their registration.

-Following the meeting held on August 18, 2014 with the LGBTQ+ Collectives, the President of Ecuador announced at the 387th citizen link the registration of de facto unions of same-sex persons as a marital status.
-The achievement of the de facto union, which even materialized as a marital status like same-sex marriage in Ecuador, was accompanied by protests from fundamentalist groups.
+The decision was announced by the President of Ecuador during his 387th weekly address, following a meeting with LGBTQ groups on 18 August 2014.
+The recognition of same-sex de facto unions as a civil status—granting rights comparable to marriage—was met with protests from conservative and religious groups.

 History

-One of the precedents for the recognition of same-sex couples in Ecuador took place in 2004.
-Taking as an example the origin of common-law unions in the country, which before being legalized took forms similar to contracts, activist Elizabeth Vásquez applied in 2004 a technique she called "alternative litigation" so that LGBTQ couples could have legal recognition in the country for the first time.
-To this end, she created a contract that defined the terms of a "gay union" between two men named Bermeo and Carrillo.
-Vázquez took advantage of the fact that, as long as the clauses did not violate any law, there were no limitations on the terms a commercial contract could be defined.
-Among the clauses they established were the establishment of a property partnership, the exchange of engagement rings, the presence of witnesses, and even the calling of the parties "bride and groom".
+One of the earliest precedents for the recognition of same-sex couples in Ecuador occurred in 2004.
+Drawing on the historical development of common-law unions in the country—which had initially resembled private contracts before gaining legal recognition—activist Elizabeth Vásquez developed a strategy she described as "alternative litigation" to secure legal recognition for LGBTQ couples.
+She drafted a contract outlining the terms of a "gay union" between two men, Bermeo and Carrillo.
+Taking advantage of the fact that commercial contracts in Ecuador faced few restrictions as long as they did not violate existing laws, the document established provisions such as a joint property arrangement, the exchange of engagement rings, the presence of witnesses, and even referred to the parties as "bride and groom".

-The notary who received the request initially opposed it and accused the couple of wanting to register a common-law marriage, but Vázquez showed him that it was merely a commercial contract and that, as a notary, his role was limited to attesting to the agreement reached by the parties.
-Thus, the contract could be notarized.
+The notary who received the request initially refused, arguing that the couple was attempting to register a common-law marriage.
+Vásquez responded that the document was merely a commercial contract and that the notary's role was limited to certifying the agreement between the parties.
+The contract was ultimately notarized.